Schlitterbahn Kansas City

 Schlitterbahn Waterpark Kansas City was a water park in Kansas City, Kansas.
 It was announced in September 2005 by Schlitterbahn Waterparks and opened on July 15, 2009.
 It was conceived as a 370 acre and development including a nearly 40 acre waterpark, which was Schlitterbahn's fourth waterpark and its first outside Texas.

 Groundbreaking was on September 18, 2007, on the land formerly occupied by the Wyandotte County Fairgrounds and the Unified Government courthouse annex, across Interstate 435 from the Kansas Speedway and Village West.

-Following a fatal accident on the extremely tall Verrückt water slide in 2016, the park permanently closed on September 3, 2018.
-In the end, only $180 million of work was ever completed.
+Following a fatal accident on the nearly 170 ft tall Verrückt water slide in 2016, the park permanently closed on September 3, 2018.
+In the end, $180 million of work was completed.

 History

 Phase 1 included the opening of 12 water attractions, 3 restaurants, and 2 shops.
 Three attractions were purchased from the former Geauga Lake amusement park in Ohio.
 Phase 2, named Schlitterbahn Vacation Village Resort, was originally planned to include over 1,000 hotel rooms, a Scheels sporting goods store, and a Riverwalk area consisting of shops and restaurants on 300 acres surrounding the water park.
 Those plans were stalled and eventually abandoned due to the then Great Recession.
 An expansion of the water park opened on April 30, 2011, with six new attractions.